 Starts at $0 + state fees and only takes 5-10 minutes

-The agent business definition comes about when the business appoints a person to act on its behalf for a specified purpose.
-You can authorize an agency through an oral or written agreement, express or implied.
-Because agency relationships are contract-based, you can choose how to grant or limit your agent’s authority.
-In practice, the agent benefits you encounter will depend on what you need that agent to do.
+In business terms, an agent is a person who’s appointed by a business to act on its behalf for a specified purpose.
+For example, a small business owner can authorize an agent through an oral or written agreement, express or implied.
+Because agency relationships are contract-based, entrepreneurs can choose how to grant or limit their agent’s authority.
+In practice, the business benefits of using an agent vary depending on what the business asks the agent to do.

 Although a corporation is a distinct legal entity, it needs people to sign documents on its behalf.
-Only those with authorization to sign can legally bind the company.
-As such, a corporate director often meets the definition of an agent of the corporation.
+Only those with authorization to sign can legally bind the company with signed documents.
+As such, a corporate director often meets the definition of an agent of the corporation; they’re typically authorized to sign documents for it.
 The corporation can always grant signing authority to others if needed.

 Small businesses often hire a general agent to track leads and make sales.
 A general agent has broad legal authority to bind the business to new agreements.
 In these relationships, the agent owes a fiduciary duty to act in the best interest of the person who hired them, called the “principal.”
-A typical general agent is a manufacturing agent who completes sales in another country or region.
+A common example of this would be a manufacturing agent who completes sales in another country or region.

 Historically, employees were considered “servants” of the “master.”
 In modern situations where the employer controls the employee’s work, these concepts continue to exist, even though the nomenclature is obsolete.
 When an employee works for an employer, they are considered the employer’s agent for liability purposes.